happyhaoyuan/MyBook/README.md

-# How to initialize and install My Gitbook
+# How to initialize My Gitbook

 1. Install `Git`